 The regular school attendance of a child of school age is required by state law.
-Regular school attendance is essential for success in school; therefore, absences shall be excused only for necessary and important reasons.
+Regular school attendance is essential for success in school and students should be in their seats at the designated start time; therefore, absences shall be excused only for necessary and important reasons.
 Such reasons include illness, bereavement, doctor appointments, other family emergencies and observance of major religious holidays of the family's faith, and out-of-school suspensions not to exceed 10% of the instructional days for the school year.